G# Dorian #4 Cavaquinho Scale

 Dorian #4 is the 4th mode of the Harmonic Minor scale.
 View G# Harmonic minor scale

 The G# Dorian #4 scale contains 7 notes (G#, A#, B, D, D#, F, F#).
-Use the interactive fretboard above to explore this scale on Cavaquinho with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Cavaquinho with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G# Dorian #4